Dawn-LX/VidSGG-BIG/README.md

         --dataset_type vidor \
         --save_path datasets/GT_json_for_eval/VidORval_gts.json
     ```
 2. Download model weights for different exps [here](https://drive.google.com/file/d/1vE-cQrNUrpSKrWC94orbbpVLkvuDKFwm/view?usp=sharing), and put them in the `experiments/` dir.
+Download pre-prepared data [here](https://mega.nz/folder/tY5HQQwK#9Mgw4usgxF5FEI4RZArfmw), and put them in the `prepared_data/` dir.
 3. Refer to `experiments/readme.md` for the correspondence between the exp ids and the table ids in our paper.
 4. For **VidVRD**, run the following commands to evaluate different exps: (refer to `tools/eval_vidvrd.py` for more details)